ChicagoCHEC continues to impact Chicago Communities, Research and Trainees in meaningful ways.

 B R O A D I M P A C T

 Since inception in 2015, ChicagoCHEC has been a key player in advancing cancer health equity at the local and national level.
-ChicagoCHEC works with 20 Community Partners in and around Chicago, has directly engaged 15 undergraduate and post-baccalaureate students to become involved in cancer research via the 2016 Summer Research Fellows Program and continues to work with many trainees as a part of the ChicagoCHEC Incubator & Catalyst Grant Program and other programming.
+ChicagoCHEC works with over 20 Community Partners in and around Chicago, has directly engaged 28 undergraduate and post-baccalaureate students to become involved in cancer research via the 2016 & 2017 ChicagoCHEC Research Fellows Program and continues to work with many trainees as a part of the ChicagoCHEC Incubator & Catalyst Grant Program and other programming.
 To date, ChicagoCHEC consists of approximately 90 direct members who are involved in either research, training or community outreach and development.

-Expansion of the ChicagoCHEC Research Portfolio and Training Recently, our work has expanded to include the LGBT community and an exciting opportunity to understand lung cancer disparities in Cuba.
-In the Spring of 2017, we will expand our research portfolio through the the funding of 3 more pilot projects under the ChicagoCHEC Incubator & Catalyst Grant Program.
-In the Summer of 2017, we will mentor and train 15-18 more students for the second year of the ChicagoCHEC Summer Research Fellows Program.
+Expansion of the ChicagoCHEC Research Portfolio and Training Recently, our work has expanded to include the LGBTQ community and an exciting opportunity to understand lung cancer disparities in Cuba.
+In the Spring of 2017, we expanded our research program to include two more research projects – one focused on Breast Cancer Disparities and one focused on Engaging Citizen Scientists as a means to improve Prostate Cancer Screening.

 Below is a snapshot of our current research areas!

-It is imperative to spotlight the many contributions and main areas of impact from our Cycle 1 and Cycle 2 Incubator & Catalyst Grantees
+It is imperative to spotlight the many contributions and main areas of impact from our Cycle 1 -3 of our ChicagoCHEC Incubator & Catalyst Grantees

 - Choose to Change (Community Partner: Alliance of Chicago & the IL Tobacco Quitline) – The Choose to Change Team has been pivotal in the integration of an important referral component into the Electronic Health Records for low-income smokers.
 They are 1 of 11 state teams to achieve such a build and the ONLY to have done this within Federally Qualified Health Centers!